Financial Due Diligence from the Founder’s Side

 Due diligence doesn’t have to derail your fundraise.
 Learn what investors look for, the red flags that kill deals, and how founders can prepare confidently.

 There’s a moment in every fundraise that makes founders uncomfortable.
-You’ve had the pitch meetings.
-The term sheet is in play.
+The pitch meetings have gone well.
+A term sheet is in play.
 Everyone’s excited.
 And then the investor says those three words: “Let’s start diligence.”

 Suddenly, someone else is going through your books.
-They’re asking questions you didn’t expect.
+They’re asking questions you didn’t anticipate.
+They’re requesting documents you’re not sure you have.
 They’re poking around in spreadsheets you thought were fine.
-They’re requesting documents you’re not sure you have.

-Here’s the thing – financial due diligence isn’t just a box-ticking exercise investors do to protect themselves.
+Here’s what most founders don’t realise – financial due diligence isn’t just a box-ticking exercise investors run to protect themselves.
 It’s a lens into how you run your business, how well you understand your numbers and whether you’re actually as investable as you appear.

 Most founders experience due diligence as something that happens to them.
-But the best ones flip the script.
-They prepare for it, understand what’s coming and use it as an opportunity to demonstrate that they’re not just visionaries – they’re operators who have their house in order.
+The best ones prepare for it, understand what’s coming and use it as an opportunity to demonstrate that they’re not just visionaries – they’re operators who have their house in order.

 When investors dig into your financials, they’re not just checking that your numbers add up.
 They’re stress-testing your story.

-They want to see if your revenue is real, recurring and defensible.
-They’re looking at your burn rate to understand how long your runway actually is and whether you’re spending money intelligently.
-They’re checking if your cap table is clean or if there are hidden liabilities, phantom equity or poorly structured convertible notes lurking in the background.
+They want to see that your revenue is real, recurring and defensible.
+They’re looking at your burn rate to understand how long your runway actually is and whether you’re spending intelligently.
+They’re checking whether your cap table is clean or whether there are hidden liabilities, phantom equity or poorly structured convertible notes in the background.

-They’re also looking at the quality of your record-keeping.
+They’re also assessing the quality of your record-keeping.
 Are your books up to date?
 Are they accurate?
-Do they tell a coherent story that matches what you’ve been pitching?
-Or are there gaps, inconsistencies and red flags that suggest you’re not on top of your finances?
+Do they tell a coherent story that matches what you’ve been pitching – or are there gaps, inconsistencies and red flags that suggest you’re not across your own finances?

 Some due diligence issues are minor.
 Others kill deals.
 The difference usually comes down to whether the problem is fixable or whether it signals deeper dysfunction.

 Messy books are a problem.
-If your financial records are incomplete, riddled with errors or months out of date, investors will wonder if you know what’s actually happening in your business.
-They’ll also worry about what surprises might show up later.
+If your financial records are incomplete, riddled with errors or months out of date, investors will wonder whether you know what’s actually happening in your business – and worry about what surprises might emerge later.

-Unclear revenue recognition is another killer.
-If you’ve been recognising revenue too early, inflating your ARR or treating one-off consulting income as recurring revenue, that’s going to come up.
-And when it does, it’s not just embarrassing – it erodes trust.
+Unclear revenue recognition is another deal-breaker.
+If you’ve been recognising revenue too early, inflating your ARR or treating one-off consulting income as recurring revenue, that will surface.
+When it does, it doesn’t just embarrass – it erodes trust in everything else you’ve told them.

-Then there’s the cap table.
-If your equity structure is a mess – phantom shares, unclear option pools, poorly documented SAFEs or convertible notes – investors will either walk away or insist on costly legal fixes before they’ll close the deal.
+Cap table problems are among the most common deal-killers.
+Phantom shares, unclear option pools, poorly documented SAFEs or convertible notes with inconsistent terms – investors will either walk away or insist on costly legal remediation before they’ll close.

-Get your bookkeeping up to date.
+Get your bookkeeping current.
 If you’re three months behind, fix it now.
-If your expenses aren’t categorised properly, sort it out.
-If you’ve been doing your own books on spreadsheets and they’re a mess, bring in professionals who can clean things up.
+If expenses aren’t categorised properly, sort it out.
+If you’ve been managing your books in a spreadsheet that’s become a mess, bring in someone who can clean it up properly.

-Make sure your revenue is defensible.
-If you’re recognising revenue in a way that’s aggressive or unconventional, understand why and be ready to explain it.
-Better yet, fix it before investors start asking questions.
+Make your revenue defensible.
+If you’re recognising revenue in a way that’s aggressive or unconventional, understand why and be ready to explain it clearly.
+Better yet, correct it before investors start asking questions.

-Keep your cap table clean.
+Clean up your cap table.
 Know exactly who owns what, when options vest and what happens when convertible notes convert.
-If you’ve got messy equity from early fundraising rounds, reconcile it now – don’t wait until you’re in the middle of diligence.
+If you’ve got messy equity from early rounds, reconcile it now – not mid-diligence.

 Stay on top of compliance.
 Lodge your BAS on time.
 Pay your tax.
 Keep your ASIC records updated.
-These aren’t just admin tasks – they’re signals that you’re capable of running a business responsibly.
+These aren’t just administrative tasks – they’re signals to investors that you’re capable of running a business responsibly.

 The real value of preparing for due diligence isn’t just that it makes fundraising easier.
-It’s that it forces you to get organised in ways that make your business run better.
+It’s that it forces you to get organised in ways that make your business run better day to day.

 When your books are clean, you can actually see where your money is going.
 When your cap table is accurate, you can make informed decisions about equity.
-When you’re compliant, you’re not wasting time and energy putting out fires.
+When you’re compliant, you’re not wasting time and energy managing avoidable problems.

 Due diligence doesn’t have to be stressful.
 If you’ve been running your business with good financial hygiene, it’s just a process.
-But if you’ve been cutting corners, putting off admin or hoping things will sort themselves out, it’s going to be painful.
+If you’ve been cutting corners, putting off admin or hoping things will sort themselves out, it’s going to be painful.

 Ready to get your financial house in order?
 Standard Ledger helps Aussie startups prepare for investment with clean books, accurate financial records and strategic CFO support.
 We’ll make sure you’re investor-ready when the opportunity comes.
 Book a free chat with our team today.